k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04c_secret_manager_interface.md

 1. Turn on the key switch, located beside each relevant property (![off](images/secret-key-off.png) &rarr; ![off](images/secret-key-on.png)).
 1. Enter the key as it appears in the Secrets Management service.
+1. When specifying the keys, you can use either dedicated patterns, as describe in the later *Provider-Specific* section, or use URL query string.